cambridge-cares/TheWorldAvatar/Agents/HistoricalPumpDataInstantiation/README.md

 | Pump 3    | 2001 | 35192     | 33302.05   |
 ```

 Some pre-processing might be required in order to ensure that the Excel content are compatible with the agent.

-First,
-change the time header to Year.
-At the moment, only `Year` is accepted as an input.
-Second, if there are any groups
+First, change the time header to Year.
+At the moment, only `Year` or `TimeStamp` are accepted as an input.
+Time stamps should be in `YYYY-MM-DD HH:MM:SS` format.

-of time series.
-Sort the column containing multiple time series groups ie `Group`.
+Second, if there are any groups of time series, sort the column containing multiple time series groups ie `Group`.

 Notes:
 - .csv files are incompatible at this moment.
 An alternate solution is to copy and paste the .csv content into an Excel sheet.